Can You Be Ticketed For Not Wearing Your Corrective Lenses While Driving?

 If you have recently had corrective vision surgery, remember to go to your local DMV to have the restriction lifted because as long as it is on your license you are required to wear your corrective lenses.

-Most fines and tickets can be handled personally but if you are in a car accident where there is a debate about who is at fault, you might want to consult an attorney.
+Preston and Garrett Handy have years of experience working the space of personal injury, and they know how to help in the best way possible.
+Call (801)-264-6677 for a complimentary consultation today.
+Most fines and tickets can be handled personally but if you are in a car accident where there is a debate about who is at fault, you might want to consult a Salt Lake City personal injury attorney.
 Contact our office for a FREE consultation.
 We can help.